bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_21_Receive_MQ_Messages.md

 ```

 ## Step 3: Deploy and Test
-Deploy your microservice and check if a messages similar to `got statistics: Statistics [id=1, viewCount=<ViewCount>]` are logged.
+Deploy your microservice and check if messages similar to `got statistics: Statistics [id=1, viewCount=<ViewCount>]` are logged.
 The Statistics service sends out messages every five seconds.

 ## Used Frameworks and Tools
 - [RabbitMQ](https://www.rabbitmq.com/)